yanghb22-fdu/Hi3D-Official/README.md

 ## 🌟 Hi3D-codes

+***🎉🎉🎉 We have released the training code for the first and second stages.
+You can easily modify our code to finetune Stabel Video Diffusion for the image-to-video task (first stage) and the video-to-video task (second stage).***

 Official codes for ACM MM24 paper "Hi3D: Pursuing High-Resolution Image-to-3D Generation with Video Diffusion Models"
 - [x] First stage checkpoint release.
 The checkpoint is available at [here](https://drive.google.com/file/d/1z506Fdst31rCOSq5c3COydN-j4KxRdif/view?usp=sharing).
 - [x] First stage inference codes.
 - [x] Second stage checkpoint release.
 The checkpoint is available at [here](https://huggingface.co/hbyang/Hi3D/blob/main/second_stage.pt).
 - [x] Second stage inference codes.
-- [ ] Training codes and datasets.
+- [x] Training codes and datasets.

 ### Preparation for inference
 1. Install packages in `environments.yaml`.
 Or install following the way of the [generative-models](https://github.com/Stability-AI/generative-models) GitHub repo.
 We test our model on a 80G A100 GPU with 11.8 CUDA and 2.0.1 pytorch.
 But inference on GPUs with smaller memory (=10G) is possible.